pkp/ojs/README.md

 See the file [COPYING][gpl-licence] included with this distribution for the terms of this license.

-Third parties are welcome to modify and redistribute PPS in entirety or parts according to the terms of this license.
+Third parties are welcome to modify and redistribute OPS in entirety or parts according to the terms of this license.
 PKP also welcomes patches for improvements or bug fixes to the software.